-- uses; (2) Obstructs or causes damage to waters of the state; (3) Changes water color, odor, or usability as causes drinking water source through attributable to natural stream processes affecting surface water or subsurface processes affecting groundwater; (4) Adds an unnatural surface film on the water; (5) Adversely changes other chemical, biological, thermal, or physical condition, in any surface water or stream channel; (6) Degrades the quality of ground water; or (7) Harms human life, aquatic life, or terrestrial plant and wildlife.
+- FF.
+Prohibited Discharge Any substance which, when discharged has potential to or does any of the following: (1) Interferes with state designated water uses; (2) Obstructs or causes damage to waters of the state; (3) Changes water color, odor, or usability as a drinking water source through causes not attributable to natural stream processes affecting surface water or subsurface processes affecting groundwater; (4) Adds an unnatural surface film on the water; (5) Adversely changes other chemical, biological, thermal, or physical condition, in any surface water or stream channel; (6) Degrades the quality of ground water; or (7) Harms human life, aquatic life, or terrestrial plant and wildlife.
 This includes but is not limited to dredged soil, solid waste, incinerator residue, garbage, wastewater sludge, chemical waste, biological materials, radioactive materials, rock, sand, dust, industrial waste, sediment, nutrients, toxic substance, pesticide, herbicide, trace metal, automotive fluid, petroleum-based substance, and oxygen-demanding material. - GG.
 Saturated Soil The highest seasonal elevation in the soil that is in a reduced chemical state because of soil voids being filled with water.
-Saturated soil is evidenced by the presence of redoximorphic features or other information. - HH.
+Saturated soil is evidenced by the presence of redoximorphic features or other information.

+- HH.
 Sediment The product of an erosion process; solid material both mineral and organic, that is in suspension, is being transported, or has been moved by water, wind, or ice, and has come to rest on the earth's surface either above or below water level. - II.
 Sedimentation The process or action of depositing sediment. - JJ.
 Sediment Control The methods employed to prevent sediment from leaving the development site.
-Examples of sediment control practices are silt fences, sediment traps, earth dikes, drainage swales, check dams, subsurface drains, pipe slope drains, storm drain inlet protection, and temporary or permanent sedimentation basins. - KK.
-Small Site Construction Activity Includes clearing, grading or excavation, that disturbs one-half acre (1⁄2) to one (1) acre, or less than one (1) acre of total land area that is part of a larger
+Examples of sediment control practices are silt fences, sediment traps, earth dikes, drainage swales, check dams, subsurface drains, pipe slope drains, storm drain inlet protection, and temporary or permanent sedimentation basins.